 This article by Anya Hart Dyke recently re-emerged out of the blue.
 It connected me straight back to the two WWF Natural Change Projects and especially to the wonderful, passionate people who participated.
 It reminded me how powerful and at the same time difficult this type of work is - simple in so many respects but also intensely complex and subtle.
-Although the projects were never repeated after 2011, their spirit is still alive and well in all the work I do, and of course, in Natural Change Limited which continues to carry the banner.
+Although the projects were never repeated for WWF after 2011, their spirit is still alive and well in all the work I do, and of course, within the Natural Change practitioner community which continues to carry the banner.

 Ecopsychology: motivating sustainability through interaction with nature - by Anya Hart Dyke